joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/19/us/politics/trump-house-budget-plan.html

 **Tigers' Casey Mize is still perfecting his arsenal, but write him off at your own risk**\
-`Once a hyped No. 1 pick, Casey Mize enters spring on the roster bubble.
+`Once a hyped No. 1 pick, Mize enters spring on the roster bubble.
 To reclaim his place, he will lean on an old calling card. `\
 https://nytimes.com/athletic/6147350/2025/02/19/tigers-casey-mize-splitter-spring-training/

 **Van Persie on verge of being appointed new Feyenoord head coach**\